 -If you have more than one account with that bank, choose the one you want to use.
 Be sure to use the account that has the most activity which will likely be your checking account.

 That’s it!
-You will see your first transfer into Digit within 2-3 days.
+The first transfer hits Digit within 2-3 days.
 You will also get a referral link.
-You get $5 for each person you refer.
+Earn $5 for each person you refer.

 But if you are already late to the game, you need to be more mindful of saving than this requires you to be.
-You should be aware of how much money you can save each month, not have it “tricked” out of you.
-You need to create a budget and include paying yourself as one of the non-negotiable categories.
+Be aware of how much money you can save each month, not have it “tricked” out of you.
+Create a budget and include paying yourself as one of the non-negotiable categories.

 You also need to save more than you are likely saving each month with Digit.
 Those little amounts are not going to do much to fund your retirement one day.